Harrah's

 The Improv: Trying to preserve some shred of dignity for the dying art of stand-up comedy, the Improv is usually the home of America's best up-and-comers.
 You almost always get a good show, if stand-up comedy is your bag. $25 per person.

 The Mac King Show: It's an afternoon magic/comedy show with a guy who wears a wacky plaid suit and does a lot of wacky double-takes.
 To be fair, his sleight-of-hand magic is pretty good (although it's still just sleight-of-hand magic).
-And, there are plenty of coupons around for free admittance with the purchase of a single overpriced beverage.
+And, there are plenty of coupons around for free admittance with the purchase of a single beverage.

 Piano Bar: Karaoke and dueling pianos fill this medium-sized bar off the casino floor.
 We know what you're thinking because we think it too: how do they get the pianos to fight?
 What do they tell them?